-After working in a transitional job at the social enterprise and leveraging training and services from the WorkSource Center, individuals are placed into jobs in the private sector, in public-sector jobs in the City of LA, or in vocational training programs.
+After working in a transitional job at the social enterprise and leveraging training and services from the WorkSource Center and America’s Job Center of California, individuals are placed into jobs in the private sector, in public-sector jobs in the City and County of LA, or in vocational training programs.
 Upon placement, the individual is matched with a Retention Partner who works with them for up to one year, acting as a safety net in case barriers emerge on their path to self-sufficiency.

 Innovative Features of LA:RISE

 - Job Readiness Assessment: A standard tool implemented across all social enterprise sites to ensure that all referred candidates are job ready.
 The use of this assessment tool creates consistency and provides assurance to the employers that no matter which social enterprise they source from, they will receive a consistent and quality referral from the LA:RISE program.

 - CalJOBS: A data tracking system that allows all LA:RISE partners to communicate efficiently with each other.
 By integrating social enterprises and personal support providers, this platform has significantly improved communication and case management across multiple sites.